Skip to content

 orcho_handoff_advice(run_id, handoff_id?)

-For MCP clients, orcho_review_paused_run is the guided workflow: read status, read findings, propose a decision, wait for operator confirmation, then call orcho_phase_handoff_decide.
+For MCP clients, orcho_review_paused_run is a guided workflow recipe — a step-by-step prompt the server publishes, not a tool the client calls.
+It walks the client through the same loop: read status, read findings, propose a decision, wait for operator confirmation, then call orcho_phase_handoff_decide.

 For interactive and MCP-led operation, the boundary is strict: